DMcSweeney/MPhys/README.md

 Accurate and fast image registration using convolutional neural networks for head and neck cancer patients.<br>
 *Add further description* <br>
 #### _Aims_
+What do we aim to have completed by January?
+By June?

 ### Useful Links